Forms of Business Enterprises

 A limited partner may, but usually does not take part in the management of the partnership.
 With certain exceptions, if he does choose to take an active part in managing the business, he may be treated as a general partner and be subjected to unlimited liability for the obligations of the partnership.

 Tennessee also adopted the Revised Limited Liability Company Act, which allows individuals to form a limited liability company, also known as an LLC.
 An LLC is formed by filing articles of organization with the Tennessee Secretary of State.
 An LLC has many of the attributes of a corporation including limited liability, but is more flexible than a corporation in how it can be managed and governed.
 For example, an LLC can be managed by its members, by one or more managers, or by a board of directors.
-Additionally, an LLC is treated as a partnership for tax purposes (although it can elect to be taxed as a corporation).
+Additionally, an LLC is treated as a partnership for federal income tax purposes (although it can elect to be taxed as a corporation).
 All members of an LLC have the protection against personal liability that a shareholder in a corporation might have, but are not limited in terms of management, as a limited partner might be in a limited partnership.
-Simply stated, a limited liability company is a company that has many attributes of a corporation, but is more flexible and is treated like a general partnership for tax purposes.
+Simply stated, a limited liability company is a company that has many attributes of a corporation, but is more flexible and has the ability to be treated like a general partnership for federal income tax purposes.

 The fourth form of business enterprise is the corporation.
 A corporation is a legal entity which is separate from the people who own it - the shareholders.
 The government creates, regulates, taxes and sometimes dissolves corporations.
 A Tennessee corporation is formed by filing articles of incorporation with the Tennessee Secretary of State.
 Shares of stock, which represent the shareholder's financial interest in the corporation, must be issued.
 The life of a corporation is perpetual, unless otherwise provided by law or in the articles of incorporation.